Skip to main content

 Applying

-Complete applications will be accepted and reviewed on a rolling basis and in the order in which they are received.
-Applications will be accepted continually until July 31, 2024, or until funds are exhausted, whichever comes first.
+Complete applications will be accepted and reviewed on a rolling basis.
+Applications are accepted continually until June 30, 2025, or until funds are exhausted, whichever comes first.
 See the grant announcement for details on how to apply.
 If you have any questions, please email DNRECSDCGrants@wisconsin.gov.

 STEP 1: Review the Eligibility tab and the grant announcement to verify your eligibility.

-STEP 3: Develop your project.
-Technical assistance providers are available to help.
-Review the Resources tab for a list of options.
+STEP 4: Develop your project.
 Plan review may be needed for your project and is a separate process from the application.
-It is important to submit for plan review as soon as possible as it may take 90 days or longer to receive DNR approval.
+It is important to submit materials for plan review as soon as possible as it may take 90 days or longer to receive DNR approval.

 Application Materials